bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

       return <h1>Hello, {props.name}</h1>;
     }

-This function is a valid React component because it accepts a single “props” (which stands for properties) object argument with data and returns a React element.
-We call such components “function components” because they are literally JavaScript functions.
+This function is a valid React component because it accepts a single "props” (which stands for properties) object argument with data and returns a React element.
+We call such components "function components” because they are literally JavaScript functions.

 You can also use an [ES6 class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) to define a component: